nrednav/youtube-playlist-duration-calculator/README.md

 that you see the duration calculated & displayed within the playlist information panel located on the left-hand side of the page.

-## Issues
+## Issues & Requests

-If you wish to request a feature or report a bug, please open an issue by clicking [here](https://github.com/nrednav/youtube-playlist-duration-calculator/issues/new).
+If you wish to request a new feature or report a bug, please open an issue by clicking [here](https://github.com/nrednav/youtube-playlist-duration-calculator/issues/new).

+For a list of known issues, please see [KNOWN-ISSUES.md](/docs/KNOWN-ISSUES.md).